ve280/code-check/p2/README.md

 If any `p2.h` function definition is found to contain no recursion, all points of JOJ test cases related to this function will be deducted.
-Additionally, we deduct one point from the `clang-check` section, since its code style doesn't meet the requirements either.
+Additionally, we deduct one point from the `clang-check` section, since the function's code style doesn't meet the requirements either.

 ## Contributors